PufferFinance/puffer-sdk/docs/docs/staking/staking-assets-in-puffer.md

 sidebar_position: 2
 ---

-# Staking assets in Puffer
+# Staking Assets in Puffer

 Puffer supports staking of the following assets on the protocol: